Magento-Garage/magento2-testimonials/README.md

 ### What it does ?

 This module adds a testimonial section in admin panel where admin can add testimonials which will be listed in /testimonials page.

+*Please feel free to log issues and change request based on your requirements.
+Open to accept pull requests too.*